Treasure & Shipwreck Recovery - GuruFocus.com

 About Treasure & Shipwreck Recovery

-TSR is a publicly traded company, audited and reporting under the SEC 1934 Act, and registered under Regulation A+ for public offering.
-TSR is a three-fold treasure related company.
-With its own recovery vessels and partners, it has made continuous recoveries and holds hundreds of scans and leads on miles of researched areas.
-TSR has its treasure recovery part of the Company as well as its Media Group for television, gaming, and Media matters such as its gaming portion and its television side being developed.
+TSR is a publicly traded company, audited and reporting under the SEC 1934 Act, and also registered under Regulation A+ for public offering.
+TSR is a three-fold treasure related company, with its own recovery vessels and partners, it has made continues recoveries, and holds hundreds scans and leads of miles of researched areas.
+TSR has its treasure recovery part of the Company as well as its Media Group for television, gaming and Media matters such as its gaming portion and its television side being developed.
 All three components make up the triad of expected revenue sources and business development.

+You can follow TSR at out Facebook Page, https://www.facebook.com/treasurewrecked.
+Our web site will be updated as new matters are announced including recoveries, the media side, and gaming side at www.treasurewreck.com.
+Instagram at https://www.instagram.com/treasurewrecked/.

 FORWARD LOOKING STATEMENTS: This press release and the statements of representatives of TSR. (the "Company") related thereto contain, or may contain, among other things, "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
 All statements, other than statements of historical fact included herein are "forward-looking statements," including any other statements of non-historical information.
 These forward-looking statements are subject to significant known and unknown risks and uncertainties and are often identified by the use of forward-looking terminology such as "guidance," "projects," "may," "could," "would," "should," "believes," "expects," "anticipates," "estimates," "intends," "plans," "ultimately" or similar expressions.
 All forward-looking statements involve material assumptions, risks and uncertainties, and the expectations contained in such statements may prove to be incorrect.
 Investors should not place undue reliance on these forward-looking statements, which speak only as of the date of this press release.
 The Company's actual results (including, without limitation, TSR's ability to advance its business, generate revenue and profit and operate as a public company) could differ materially from those stated or anticipated in these forward-looking statements as a result of a variety of factors, including factors and risks discussed in the periodic reports that the Company files with OTC Markets (Pink Sheets).
 All forward-looking statements attributable to the Company or persons acting on its behalf are expressly qualified in their entirety by these factors.
 The Company undertakes no duty to update these forward-looking statements except as required by law.